crashoverride777/swifty-receipt-validator/README.md

 )
 receiptValidator.validate(validationRequest) { result in
     switch result {

     case .success(let response):
         print("Receipt validation was successfull with receipt response \(response)") print(response.validSubscriptionReceipts) // convenience array for active receipts print(response.receiptResponse) // full receipt response
         print(response.receiptResponse.pendingRenewalInfo)
-        // Check the validSubscriptionReceipts and unlock products accordingly case .failure(let error):
+        // Check the validSubscriptionReceipts and unlock products accordingly
+        // or disable features if no active subscriptions are found e.g.

+        if response.validSubscriptionReceipts.isEmpty {
+           // disable subscription features etc
+        } else {
+           // enable subscription features etc
+        }

+    case .failure(let error):
         switch error {
         case .subscriptionExpired(let statusCode):
+            // In some cases apple returns status code 21006 when doing receipt
+            // validation.
+I am not 100% when they do this, usually they just return status code 0 (valid)
+            // if no network error occured and you check your receipts for active subscriptions.
+            // Should this status code be return you should probably
-            // no active subscription found, update your cache/app etc
+            // disable subscription features
         default:
             break // do nothing e.g internet error or other errors }